stryker-mutator/stryker-mutator.github.io/blog/2021-10-30-announcing-stryker-net-1.md

 ### Allow failing tests

 It's now allowed to start a mutation test run even with failing tests.
-Stryker will try to make the best of the situation by marking mutants that are covered by `initially failing tests` as `survived`.
+Stryker will try to make the best of the situation by marking mutants covered by `initially failing tests` as `survived`.

 ### Mutant filtering

-It's now possible to filter mutants at source code level using special comments.
-This gives the most fine grained level of control.
+It's now possible to filter mutants at the source code level using special comments.
+This filtering gives the most fine-grained level of control.

 The syntax for the comments is: `Stryker [disable|restore][once][all| mutator list][: reason for disabling]`